ibm-cloud-docs/cephaas/sds_delete_hosts.md

 4. Click **Unmap**.
 Confirmation popup is displayed.

-5. Click **Unmap** to confirm the unmapping of select volume from the host.
+5. Click **Unmap** to confirm the unmapping of selected volume from the host.

 ## Deleting host from the CLI